RidoziKishito/online-academy-project/README.md

 ```

 Notes:
-- If `RESEND_API_KEY` is missing, the app logs a warning and continues with email features disabled.
+- If `EMAIL_USER` or `EMAIL_PASS` is missing, the app logs a warning and continues with email features disabled.
+- For Gmail, you must create an App Password (not your regular password): https://myaccount.google.com/apppasswords
 - If using Render/Supabase in production, prefer `DATABASE_URL` and keep `DB_SSL=true` or let the app infer SSL from `DATABASE_URL`.
-- See `RECAPTCHA_SETUP.md` and `EMAIL_CONFIG.md` for deeper setup notes.
+- See `RECAPTCHA_SETUP.md` for reCAPTCHA setup notes.

 4) Run locally